Interregional Cooperation

 Festival „United by Bread“

-For several years now, the festival “United by Bread” in Katowice has been bringing together diverse contributions from the fields of cuisine, culture, religion and social discourse every summer.
-At the invitation of GZM, RVR Ruhr Grün regularly presents sustainable products from the local forests there, which can be used directly in the production of bread, for example, or enjoyed as a spread on bread.
+For several years now, the festival “United by Bread” has been bringing together diverse contributions from the fields of culinary arts, culture, religion, and social discourse in Katowice every summer.
+At the invitation of GZM, RVR Ruhr Grün regularly presents sustainable products – most recently in June 2025 – from local forests which can be used directly in bread making or enjoyed as spreads on bread.
+True to the motto: food connects people!

 Metropolitan Challenges